instant-markdown/vim-instant-markdown/README.md

 After installing the plugin, execute [`:help vim-instant-markdown-configuration`](./doc/vim-instant-markdown.txt) to read more about what the different configuration options imply.

 Supported Platforms
 -------------------

-OSX, Unix/Linuxes*, and Windows**.
+OSX, Linux^, and Windows^^.

-<sub>*: One annoyance in Linux is that there's no way to reliably open a
+<sub>^ One annoyance in Linux is that there's no way to reliably open a
-browser page in the background, so you'll likely have to manually refocus your vim session everytime you open a Markdown file.
+browser page in the background, so you'll likely have to manually refocus your Vim session every time you open a Markdown file.
 If you have ideas on how to address this I'd love to know!</sub>

-<sub>**: In Windows, there's no easy way to execute commands asynchronously
+<sub>^^ In Windows, there's no easy way to execute commands asynchronously
 without popping up a cmd.exe window.
 Thus, if you run this plugin without `g:instant_markdown_slow`, you might experience performance issues.</sub>